 The bountiful lemon tree in our backyard “forces” us to get creative with ways to use and preserve lemons.
 In addition to making homemade non-toxic cleaning spray with vinegar and lemons (or any citrus), making dehydrated lemon powder is our absolute favorite way to use lemon peels.
 Even if you don’t have homegrown lemons to use or preserve, I highly suggest doing this with lemons you buy too!

 Making homemade lemon powder is an awesome way to reduce waste, is essentially free, incredibly tasty, and also really easy to do.
 It is best to dry the lemon peels in a food dehydrator, but your oven will do the job in a pinch.
-Read along to learn how to make homemade lemon powder in either a dehydrator or oven, along with 13 different ways to use it.
+Read along to learn how to make homemade lemon powder in either a food dehydrator or oven, along with 13 different ways to use it.

 Disclosure: This post may contain affiliate links to products for your convenience, such as to items on Amazon.
 Homestead and Chill gains a small commission from purchases made through those links, at no additional cost to you.